 lydia’s home

-Women in Summit County who are age 18 or over and are recovering from substance abuse are eligible to apply for residency at Lydia’s Home, including those who are in the process of reentry following incarceration.
+Women in Summit County who are age 18 or over and are recovering from substance abuse are eligible to apply for residency.
+Learn more here.

 Program Information